Development (Cambridge, England)

 Cell death is a common feature of neural development in all vertebrates.
 The bcl-2 proto-oncogene has been shown to protect a variety of cell types from programmed cell death.
 We have examined the distribution of bcl-2 protein in the developing and adult nervous systems. bcl-2 protein is widespread during embryonic development.
 Proliferating neuroepithelial cells of ventricular zones as well as the postmitotic cells of the cortical plate, cerebellum, hippocampus and spinal cord express bcl-2.
 Postnatally, bcl-2 is principally retained in the granule cells of the cerebellum and dentate gyrus of the hippocampus. bcl-2 expression in the CNS declines with aging.
 In the peripheral nervous system, neurons and supporting cells of sympathetic and sensory ganglia retain substantial bcl-2 protein throughout life.
 The widespread expression of bcl-2 in CNS and PNS neurons during embryonic development and its selective retention in the adult PNS is consistent with a role for bcl-2 in regulating neuronal survival.
 In addition, the expression of bcl-2 in some neuronal populations beyond the recognized period of cell death is suggestive of a role for bcl-2 beyond simply protecting neurons from developmental cell death.

 Merry, Diane E.; Veis, Deborah J.; Hickey, William F.; and Korsmeyer, Stanley J., "BCL-2 Protein Expression is Widespread in the Developing Nervous-System and Retained in the Adult PNS" (1994).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 753.